HeFi (HEFI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 HeFi Historical Price

-According to the latest data gathered on HeFi live price page, the current price of HeFi is 0.00253463USD.
-The circulating supply of HeFi(HEFI) is 100.49M HEFI , giving it a market capitalization of $254.72K.
+According to the latest data gathered on HeFi live price page, the current price of HeFi is 0USD.
+The circulating supply of HeFi(HEFI) is 100.49M HEFI , giving it a market capitalization of $17.24K.

 The HeFi Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HEFI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.